hal-platform/hal-agent/README.md

 Key                       | Description
 ------------------------- | -----------
-email.subjects            | Templates for email and log subjects email.notify              | A list of secondary email addresses to notify environment.archive       | Path to permanent archive directory for successful builds environment.temp          | Path to temporary build directory
+email.notify              | A list of secondary email addresses to notify environment.archive       | Path to permanent archive directory for successful builds environment.temp          | Path to temporary build directory